Athlyn Green is an avid reader and discusses literary gems she's discovered with fellow enthusiasts.

 Conclusions About Mrs. Earnshaw

-Suspected her husband of using the services of a gypsy prostitute
+- She suspected her husband of using the services of a gypsy prostitute.

-Gypsy bands were common in England and central Europe from the mid-eighteenth century
+- Gypsy bands were common in England and central Europe from the mid-18th century.

-Casual work was available on farms throughout the spring, summer and in autumn for the harvest
+- Casual work was available on farms throughout the spring and summer, as well as in autumn for the harvest.

-Gypsies earned a living doing agricultural work and it makes sense they would camp near to the farms where they labored
+- Gypsies earned a living doing agricultural work and it makes sense they would camp near the farms where they labored.